bluelinden/podium/readme.md

 # Anti-cheat
 *In a large enough game, there's bound to be someone who modifies the client.
 My approach to anti-cheat is designed to respect the user.
 Trust but verify.*
-## When joining:
-1. Do an extremely basic, invisible captcha to make sure the user is a human